carloscdante/wherestheJIRAticket/README.md

 ## License

-MIT.
-Use it however you want.
+GPLv3.
+Use it however you want, but commit what you change.